SimpleMachines/SMF-mods/Responsive-curve/readme-english.txt

 [color=purple][b][size=10pt]Change Log[/size][/b][/color]
 [size=8pt]
+[b]Version 1.0.0 - March 21 2016[/b]
+!
+Padding of select and imput boxes enlarged to avoid bad UX.
+!
+Admin menu changes to improve its responsiveness.
+! fix for main_menu weird background creation on tap/hover.
 [b]Version 1.0 Beta 5 - June 11 2015[/b]
 !
 Resolution range decreased to 720px (it was 780px)
 !
 Resolution range decreased to 240px (it was 300px)